Jaiyden Hunt: 2023

 In round 15 of the 2023 NRL season, Hunt scored his first NRL try for St. George Illawarra Dragons against South Sydney Rabbitohs in a 36–30 win at Kogarah Oval.

 2024

 Hunt played five matches for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

 2025

 On 22 September 2025, the Brisbane outfit announced that Hunt signed a one year extension with the club.

 Hunt played 12 games for Brisbane in the 2025 NRL season but did not feature in the clubs 2025 NRL Grand Final in which Brisbane defeated Melbourne 26-22.

+2026

+On 22 September 2026, the Raiders announced the two year signing of Hunt.